BEST VALUE IN SOUTH AFRICA

-Don’t be fooled by the low price, this outfitter has some of the best trophy quality in South Africa and he has a 50,000 acre free range area to go along with the normal high fence South Africa operation.
-HCU has worked with this PH for the past 18 years and HCU consultants Scott Steinkruger, Cliff Graham and Bob Wodzisz have all hunted here.
+This outfitter has some of the best trophy quality in South Africa and he has a 50,000 acre free range area to go along with the normal high fence South Africa operation.
+HCU has worked with this PH for the past 19 years and HCU consultants Scott Steinkruger, Cliff Graham and Bob Wodzisz have all hunted here.
 Over 60 percent of our customers have rebooked this hunt for a second trip and 20 percent book for a third time.

 The $6,500 price is subject to change, up or down, until airline tickets are purchased.
 At the time of printing, this price is accurate from most U.S. gateway cities.
 We have allocated $2,000 towards airfare (actual cost of safari is only $4,500) and if airfare is less, we will pass the savings along and if the airfare is higher, we will pass that along also.

 Additional animals can be taken for the trophy fees listed below: